What are signs that I am grieving?

 - Upsetting dreams as your sleeping mind tries to process the changes in your life.
 Reflecting about these with a friend, or writing about them, can help you to process.

 Your emotional responses to grief may change over time.
 There are stages of grief, although these are guidelines and not rules.
 People have different emotional responses as they grieve.
-These may not be related at all to the depth or type of relationship they had with the departed.
+These may not be related at all to the depth or type of relationship you had with the departed.

 Acknowledging your grief and finding a genuine support network is an important part of the grieving process.
 Discussion about bereavement services and grief support groups is presented later on.